ToschevV/Education/README.md

 # MySkills
-Education, practise

-1. Pocket News.
-Add site using pure HTML and CSS
-2. Pocket News with bootstrap
+Sample project named 'Pocked news' implemented using pure html/css and also has bootstrap version